Rare-earth element: On human health

+The chemical properties of the REEs are so similar that they are expected to show similar toxicity in humans.

+Mortality studies show REEs are not highly toxic.
+Long term (18 months) inhalation of dust containing high levels (60%) of REEs has been shown to cause pneumoconiosis but the mechanism is unknown.

+While REEs are not major pollutants, the increase application of REEs in new technologies has increased the need to understand their safe levels of exposure for humans.
+One side effect of mining REEs can be exposure to harmful radioactive Thorium as has been demonstrated at large mine in Batou (Mongolia).

-The rare earth mining and smelting process can release airborne fluoride which will associate with total suspended particles (TSP) to form aerosols that can enter human respiratory systems and cause damage and respiratory diseases.
-Research from Baotou, China shows that the fluoride concentration in air near REE mines is higher than the limit value from WHO, which can affect the surrounding environment and become a risk to those that live or work nearby.
+The rare-earth mining and smelting process can release airborne fluoride which will associate with total suspended particles (TSP) to form aerosols that can enter human respiratory systems.
+Research from Baotou, China shows that the fluoride concentration in the air near REE mines is higher than the limit value from WHO, but the health effects of this exposure are unknown.

-Residents blamed a rare-earth refinery at Bukit Merah for birth defects and eight leukemia cases within five years in a community of 11,000 — after many years with no leukemia cases.
-Seven of the leukemia victims died.
-Osamu Shimizu, a director of Asian Rare Earth, said "the company might have sold a few bags of calcium phosphate fertilizer on a trial basis as it sought to market byproducts; calcium phosphate is not radioactive or dangerous" in reply to a former resident of Bukit Merah who said that "The cows that ate the grass [grown with the fertilizer] all died."
-Malaysia's Supreme Court ruled on 23 December 1993 that there was no evidence that the local chemical joint venture Asian Rare Earth was contaminating the local environment.
+Analysis of people living near mines in China had many times the levels of REEs in their blood, urine, bone, and hair compared to controls far from mining sites, suggesting possible bioaccumulation of REEs.
+This higher level was related to the high levels of REEs present in the vegetables they cultivated, the soil, and the water from the wells, indicating that the high levels were caused by the nearby mine.
+However the levels found were not high enough to cause health effects.

+Analysis of REEs in street dust in China suggest "no augmented health hazard".

+Similarly, analysis of cereal crops in mining areas in China found levels too low for health risks.

 On animal health

 Experiments exposing rats to various cerium compounds have found accumulation primarily in the lungs and liver.
 This resulted in various negative health outcomes associated with those organs.
 REEs have been added to feed in livestock to increase their body mass and increase milk production.
 They are most commonly used to increase the body mass of pigs, and it was discovered that REEs increase the digestibility and nutrient use of pigs' digestive systems.
-Studies point to a dose response when considering toxicity versus positive effects.
+Studies point to a dose-response when considering toxicity versus positive effects.
 While small doses from the environment or with proper administration seem to have no ill effects, larger doses have been shown to have negative effects specifically in the organs where they accumulate.

 The process of mining REEs in China has resulted in soil and water contamination in certain areas, which when transported into aquatic bodies could potentially bio-accumulate within aquatic biota.
-Furthermore, in some cases animals that live in the REE-contaminated areas have been diagnosed with organ or system problems.
+In some cases, animals that live in REE-contaminated areas have been diagnosed with organ or system problems.
 REEs have been used in freshwater fish farming because it protects the fish from possible diseases.
 One main reason why they have been avidly used in animal livestock feeding is that they have had better results than inorganic livestock feed enhancers.